ddhartma/Spark-Machine-Learning/README.md

 	import re
 	```
 	```
-	# create a SparkSession: note this step was left out of the screencast
+	# Create a SparkSession: note this step was left out of the screencast
 	spark = SparkSession.builder \
 		.master("local") \
 		.appName("Word Count") \